 In the previous article of this series, we told you how to find out if a Facebook page was buying LIKES.
-We also explained how such fake LIKES destroy the credibility of page.
+We also explained how such fake LIKES destroy the credibility of the page.

 Security firm Barracuda Networks has explored the menace of fake profiles in a study titled “Facebook: Fake Profiles vs. Real Users.”